intel/mlir-extensions/docs/rfcs/XeGPU.md

 A simple rule of thumb is that wi_data size is 16 bit for matrix a (with exception for tf32 data type) on PVC.
 For all rest mapping, the wi_data size is 32bit, regardless PVC or ARC.
 Reference of related spirv extension: [SPV_INTEL_2d_block_io](https://github.com/KhronosGroup/SPIRV-Registry/pull/305), [add SPV_INTEL_subgroup_matrix_multiply_accumulate](https://github.com/KhronosGroup/SPIRV-Registry/pull/306)

-The sg_map required by DPAS operation can be propogated from DPAS to 2D block load operations.
+The sg_map required by DPAS operation can be propogated from DPAS to 2D block load operations at subgroup level.
 The sg_map can be associated with sg_map temporarily and throw away after the sg_map is propogated to tensor descriptor.
 The sg_map does not describe the data fragments  after the tensor being loaded to register, which is already being packed.
 Instead, it describes the data fragments based on the unpacked plain layout of the input and output tensors.

 Below are a few examples of DPAS's sg_map.
 ```mlir